 C. Conduct Which Violates The Dignity And/Or Safety Of An Individual

 Marist recognizes that it must create an environment where each person’s individual dignity will be valued.
 In a college setting, it is particularly important that there be a respect for diversity and differences in opinion, as the College is dedicated to providing a comprehensive educational experience that prepares individuals to be able to function in a diverse society.
 Students deserve to be free from fear of harassment, retaliation or physical abuse.
-Especially intolerable are bias-related incidents: acts directed against individuals based on race, religion, ethnicity, gender or sexual orientation.
-Therefore, bias-related incidents, harassment, retaliation, or physical abuse shall subject the offender(s) to more serious levels of sanctioning.
-Additionally, bi-as-related incidents may also be a violation of State law, and students may be subject to criminal prosecution.
+Especially intolerable are bias-related incidents: acts directed against individuals based on sex, gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, or sexual orientation, or other protected status.
+Additionally, bias-related incidents may also be a violation of State law, and students may be subject to criminal prosecution.
+Marist has a defined process for addressing sexual misconduct, harassment and discrimination under the jurisdiction of the College’s Title IX Coordinator.
+Please find policies and procedures related to sexual misconduct, sexual violence, harassment, and discrimination at www.marist.edu/titleix.
+These behaviors are not addressed through the Code of Student Conduct.

 a.
-Attempting or threatening to subject another person to unwanted physical contact and/or persistent, pervasive, or severe bullying behaviors.
+Attempting or threatening to subject another person to unwelcomed physical contact and/or persistent/pervasive harassment.

 b.
-Pursuing, stalking or following another person in or about a public place (s) or through physical, electronic, written, or telephone means .
+Pursuing or following another person in or about a public place (s) or through physical, electronic, written, or telephone means.

 c.
-Non-consensual communication, including, but not limited to: initiating or attempting contact by any means with no purpose of legitimate conversation; written letters; e-mail; text messaging; instant messaging; voicemail; unwanted gifts; surveillance or other types of photographing or observation; trespassing; vandalism; and non-consensual touching.
+Unwelcomed communication, including, but not limited to: initiating or attempting contact by any means with no purpose of legitimate conversation; written letters; social media, e-mail; text messaging; instant messaging; voicemail; unwanted gifts; surveillance or other types of photographing or observation, trespassing, and/or vandalism.

 e.
 Directing verbal abuse at another person because the individual is carrying out duties and responsibilities associated with his/her role as faculty, staff or student staff at the College.

 f.
-Distributing information about another individual without their consent using paper, electronic or telecommunication devices.
+Distributing private information about another individual without their consent.
 Examples include but are not limited to: on-line journals, blogs, instant messages, text messages, and digital recording devices.

-2. Hazing: No student (individual and/or in concert with others) shall for the purpose of initiation into, participation, or affiliation with any organization or group, recklessly or intentionally take any action or create or participate in the creation of any situation that endangers the mental, emotional, or physical health of another person (whether or not the act is voluntarily agreed upon).
+5. Hazing: No student (individual and/or in concert with others) will for the purpose of initiation into, participation, or affiliation with any organization or group, recklessly or intentionally take any action or create or participate in the creation of any situation that endangers the mental, emotional, or physical health of another person (whether or not the act is voluntarily agreed upon).

 This includes, but is not limited to: